 (For those visiting because of the Homies, hello there!
 Welcome.
 Things get weird here fast.
 Keep up and you won’t regret it.
 I think.)Get ready for a long post!
 When I asked you guys to fill out a reader survey, I expected you might ask me about my status as a single DIYer.
 Does that mean I’m not dating at all?
 Do I even have time to have a love life?
 And what’s with the teaser photos on Instagram?

 Okay, I made up the last one because Jami from What the Graham is obsessed with my love life.
 And I like messing with her, so every time I hang out with a buddy of mine, I take a picture of him and post it on Instagram to keep her guessing.

 But as for my love life?
 Really?
-Oh, what the hell – let’s get into it.
+Oh, what the heck – let’s get into it.
 And just because it’s fun and will let you get to know me better, I’m splashing some of my favorite quotes all over this post.

 Let’s back up for a sec though

 When I bought the Ugg-Duck back in 2009 (just before New Years, 2010), I was already living in an apartment with my boyfriend, Scott.
 After closing, we moved into the house together and had some interesting first nights discovering what homeownership might be like.
 But for those that are curious, it was always my house (his name was never on the mortgage or the title).
 He basically paid me rent and utilities so that we could split costs 50/50.
 I paid for all of the renovation projects from my own pocket (since he owned no equity in the house, it didn’t seem fair in case we ever broke up for him to sink money into a house he didn’t own).